Ayn Rand: Early fiction

 Rand's play Night of January 16th opened on Broadway in 1935.

 In 1932, Rand's first literary success was the sale of her screenplay Red Pawn to Universal Studios, although it was never produced.
 (Note: It was later published in The Early Ayn Rand along with other screenplays, plays, and short stories that were not produced or published during her lifetime.)
 Her courtroom drama Night of January 16th, first staged in Hollywood in 1934, reopened successfully on Broadway in 1935.
 Each night, a jury was selected from members of the audience.
 Based on its vote, one of two different endings would be performed.
 (Note: In 1941, Paramount Pictures produced a movie loosely based on the play.
 Rand did not participate in the production and was highly critical of the result.)
 In December 1934, Rand and O'Connor moved to New York City so she could handle revisions for the Broadway production.

-In 1936, her first novel was published, the semi-autobiographical We the Living.
+In 1936, Rand's first novel was published, the semi-autobiographical We the Living.
 Set in Soviet Russia, it focuses on the struggle between the individual and the state.
 Initial sales were slow, and the American publisher let it go out of print; however, European editions continued to sell.
 She adapted the story as a stage play, but the Broadway production closed in less than a week.
 (Note: In 1942, the novel was adapted without permission into a pair of Italian films, Noi vivi and Addio, Kira.
 After Rand's post-war legal claims over the piracy were settled, the films were re-edited with her approval and released as We the Living in 1986.)
 After the success of her later novels, Rand released a revised version in 1959 that has sold over three million copies.

 In December 1935, Rand started her next major novel, The Fountainhead, but took a break from it in 1937 to write her novella Anthem.
 The novella presents a dystopian future world in which totalitarian collectivism has triumphed to such an extent that the word I has been forgotten and replaced with we.
 Protagonists Equality 7-2521 and Liberty 5-3000 eventually escape the collectivistic society and rediscover the word I. It was published in England in 1938, but Rand could not find an American publisher at that time.
-As with We the Living, Rand's later success allowed her to get a revised version published in 1946, and this sold over 3.5 million copies.
+As with We the Living, Rand's later success allowed her to get a revised version published in 1946; this edition sold over 3.5 million copies.